tb30/tim-s-open-access-workshop/_episodes/how-it-works.md

 ---
-title: How does Open Access work?
+title: Institutional and funder Open Access requirements
 teaching: 20
 exercises: 10
 duration: null
 summary: A discussion on the pros (and cons?) of sharing open access publishing.
-questions:
+questions: null
 objectives:
   - Understand different kinds of Open Access publishing models
 keypoints:
   - Green Open Access means you place a copy in a public repository (sometimes after a delay)
   - Gold Open Access means the journal makes it available free (usually for a cost to you)
   - Diamond Open Access means the journal makes it available for free (and doesn't charge you)
 is-break: null
 ukrn_wb_rules: []
 day: 1